 Whether a short code is right for you depends on several factors.
 We put together this article to help you decide whether a short code makes sense for your organization.

-However, AT&T recently announced that they'll be banning general shared short codes in the near future (more on that here), so we typically recommend toll-free numbers as your best long-term solution.
+However, AT&T recently announced that they've banned shared short codes (more on that here), so we typically recommend toll-free numbers as your best long-term solution.

 Toll-Free Texting Is a Great Option

-Due to new industry restrictions put on short codes, if you plan on importing contacts or want to add individual contacts manually, our Toll-Free service is a better fit than our short code option.
+Due to new industry restrictions put on short codes, if you plan on importing contacts or want to add individual contacts manually, our Toll-Free service is the best fit.
 The same can be said if you're going to create integrations using our API or Zapier connection.

 All new SimpleTexting accounts are set up with a toll-free number, which can be used for mass texting and 2-way messaging.

-In general, as shared short codes continue to get phased out of use, toll free is becoming the preferred medium for text marketing.
+In general, toll-free is becoming the preferred medium for text marketing.
 The scope of service is nearly identical to what a short code provides.

 How To Obtain a Short Code

-If you’d still like to use a shared short code, start a conversation with our onboarding team by clicking the blue chat bubble in the corner of your screen.
-Our team will ask you a few questions about your use case and determine if we have an appropriate short code for you!
+If you’d still like to use a short code, start a conversation with our onboarding team by clicking the blue chat bubble in the corner of your screen.
+Our team will ask you a few questions and help you explore your options around provisioning a dedicated short code.